DeveloppeurPascal/Link-Website-Server/README.md

 Certain elements included in this repository may be subject to third-party usage rights (images, sounds, etc.).
 They are not reusable in your projects unless otherwise stated.

+# License applied to flag images

+The SVG images of flags in the ./src/img/flags folder come from the repository https://github.com/lipis/flag-icons

+They are distributed under the MIT license.

+If you wish to use them in your projects, please ensure that you comply with their license.

 ## How to ask a new feature, report a bug or a security issue ?

 If you want an answer from the project owner the best way to ask for a new feature or report a bug is to go to [the GitHub repository](https://github.com/DeveloppeurPascal/Link-Website-Server) and [open a new issue](https://github.com/DeveloppeurPascal/Link-Website-Server/issues).